TRI-AMDD/trixs/README.md

 # TRIXS
-## Toyta Research Institute X-ray Spectroscopy
+## Toyota Research Institute X-ray Spectroscopy

 A suite of tools to enable analysis, comparison, classifcation, and active learning on XAS data as a part of Toyota Research Institute's collaboration with JCAP and LBNL.